 Hearing back from us following the Awards committee meeting

 Due to the large volume of applications we receive, we are only able to contact those applicants who have been successful in gaining WWCT funding for their project.
-You can expect to hear back from us within two weeks of the Awards committee meetings, which will be taking place on 21st May and 3rd December 2015.
+You can expect to hear back from us within two weeks of the Awards committee meetings, which take place in May and December.

 Reporting on your project